eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-16_effective-sp-50k-now.md

 - - -

-This page is synchronized from the post: [Effective SP 50K Now!](https://steemit.com/@justyy/effective-sp-50k-now)
+This page is synchronized from the post: ['Effective SP 50K Now!'](https://steemit.com/@justyy/effective-sp-50k-now)